Norwich: Architecture

 The 19th century saw an explosion in Norwich's size and much of its housing stock, as well as commercial building in the city centre.
 The local architect of the Victorian and Edwardian periods who continues to command most respect was George Skipper (1856–1948).
 Examples of his work include the Norwich Union headquarters in Surrey Street the Modern Style (British Art Nouveau style) Royal Arcade, and the Hotel de Paris in the nearby seaside town of Cromer.
-The neo-Gothic Roman Catholic cathedral dedicated to St John the Baptist in Earlham Road was begun in 1882 by George Gilbert Scott Junior and his brother, John Oldrid Scott.
+The neo-Gothic Roman Catholic St John the Baptist Cathedral in Earlham Road was begun in 1882 by George Gilbert Scott Junior and his brother, John Oldrid Scott.
 George Skipper had great influence on the appearance of the city.
 John Betjeman compared it to Gaudi's influence on Barcelona.

 The city continued to grow through the 20th century.
 Much housing, particularly in areas further from the city centre, dates from that century.
 The first notable building since Skipper was the City Hall by C. H. James and S. R. Pierce, opened in 1938.
 At the same time they moved the City War Memorial, designed by Sir Edwin Lutyens, to a memorial garden between the city hall and the market place.
 Bombing during the Second World War, resulting in relatively little loss of life, caused marked damage to the housing stock in the city centre.
 Much of the post-war replacement stock was designed by the local-authority architect, David Percival.
 However, the major post-war architectural development in Norwich was the opening of the University of East Anglia in 1964.
 Originally designed by Denys Lasdun (his design was never completely executed), it has been added to over subsequent decades by major names such as Norman Foster and Rick Mather.